kimpro82/MyBizApps/VBA/ProgressRateTracker/README.md

 ## [Progress Rate Tracker (2024.02.09)](#list)

   - Features
+    - Manage progress rate using a combination of Excel functions and VBA
     - Prevent `""` returned from excel formula from being regarded as `0` in the chart
     - ★ The cleanest handling of **magic literals** in my VBA coding history! ★
       ```vba